Random walks and L\'evy processes as rough paths: Infinite -variation of L e vy processes in Lie groups

 \section{Infinite $p$-variation of L{\'e}vy processes in Lie groups}

-The purpose of this section is to establish conditions under which sample paths of a L{\'e}vy process have \emph{infinite} $p$-variation, which are used to complement our results on finiteness of $p$-variation for L{\'e}vy processes in the Lie group $G^N(\R^d)$ (see Theorem~\ref{thm_LevyFinitepVar}).
-The methods we use are classical, however we provide complete proofs of all the results.
+The purpose of this section is to establish conditions under which sample paths of a L{\'e}vy process have \emph{infinite} $p$-variation.
+The methods are all well-known for the case $G = \R^d$, so we mostly provide indications of how they extend to a general Lie group.
+Throughout this section, we use the notation from Section~\ref{sec:LieGroupIidArrays}.

-We continue with the notation from Section~\ref{sec:LieGroupIidArrays}.
-Let $\X$ be a L{\'e}vy process in $G$ with triplet $(A, B, \Pi)$.
-In contrast to Section~\ref{sec:LieGroupIidArrays}, we will at first not assume that the starting point of $\X$ is $1_G$ and shall use $\X^{x}$ to denote that the starting point is $x \in G$ (which is equal in law to $x\X^{1_G}$).